top of page

 Analytics and search engine providers based in jurisdictions both inside and outside of Europe that assist us in the improvement and optimisation of our site.

-Please contact the Compliance Officer at 20 North Audley Street, London, W1K 6WE or if you want further information on the Oxx Group or any third party with whom we share your personal data.
+Please contact the Compliance Officer at Oxx’s London office if you want further information on the Oxx Group or any third party with whom we share your personal data.

 In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.